MediocrePick/AHK_Mouse/README.md

 CONTROLS
 --------
-Program Flow:
+Program Flow:\
-Alt + Shift + M: Start script in BinarySearch mode
+Alt + Shift + M: Start script in BinarySearch mode\
-Esc: End script without error message
+Esc: End script without error message\
-Enter: End script without error message
+Enter: End script without error message\
-Any unbound keys: Exit with error message
+Any unbound keys: Exit with error message\
 Timout: Exit with error message, default timeout set to 10 minutes

-Cursor movement:
+Cursor movement:\
-j: Left
+j: Left\
-l: Right
+l: Right\
-i: Up
+i: Up\
 k: Down

-Click:
+Click:\
-u: Left click and continue using script
+u: Left click and continue using script\
-o: Right click and continue using script
+o: Right click and continue using script\
-f: Left click and exit script
+f: Left click and exit script\
-d: Right click and exit script
+d: Right click and exit script\
-e: Mouse4 click, "browser back" and continue using script
+e: Mouse4 click, "browser back" and continue using script\
-r: Mouse5 click, "browser forward" and continue using script
+r: Mouse5 click, "browser forward" and continue using script\
 h: Click and drag.
 Press once at the starting location of drag and then press again at ending location of the drag.
 Continues using script

-Scroll:
+Scroll:\
-;: Scroll down
+;: Scroll down\
 ': Scroll up

-Modes:
+Modes:\
-s: Switch between BinarySearch and Increment
+s: Switch between BinarySearch and Increment mode\
-m: (Only works in Increment mode) Decrease number of pixels that the cursor moves by half
+m: (Only works in Increment mode) Decrease number of pixels that the cursor moves by half\
-n: (Only works in Increment mode) Increase number of pixels that the cursor moves by 2x
+n: (Only works in Increment mode) Increase number of pixels that the cursor moves by 2x\
 a: Center the cursor and resets "screen".
 Reset to BinarySearch mode.
 Reset the amount of pixels traveled by the cursor in Increment mode

 NOTES
 -----
+On a screen resolution of 1366x768 it takes ~8 key presses to get to any 30x30 target on the screen.
+Due to the nature of binary searches, a significant increase in screen size would not significantly increase the number of key presses needed to get to any particular area on the screen.
+This feature, used alongside Increment mode is a fairly efficient alternative to a standard mouse.
+Also note the fact that many screen targets are larger than 30x30.